What is Business Analysis - A Complete Guide

 It is an interrogative and iterative method to identify the root cause of a problem.
 It is used to establish a cause-and-effect relationship for each problem.
 This is a probing technique used to get to the bottom of the issue.

-Some problems might have an obvious cause but some problems are wider in scope and are hidden.
-Using Five why’s means to keep asking questions until a concrete cause that encompasses all the factors is established.
+Some problems might have an obvious cause, but some problems are wider in scope and are hidden.
+Using the Five Whys means to keep asking questions until a concrete cause that encompasses all the factors is established.

-Let’s consider a problem of frequent power outages and employ Five why’s business analysis process flow step by step.
+Let’s consider the problem of frequent power outages and employ Five Why’s business analysis process flow step by step.

-Step 1 – why is there a power cut? – Main power control not distributing power supply.
+Step 1 Why is there a power cut? – Main power control not distributing power supplies.

-Step 2 – why is there is no power supply from the main control? - Due to bad weather and heavy rain.
+Step 2 Why is there no power supply from the main control? - Due to bad weather and heavy rain.

 Step 5 – Why is there no proper fund allocation? - Lack of visibility from the system approval team.

-From the above example we were able to dive deep into the problem and with help of this information, we can devise a feasible solution.
-While most problems might not be as easy as this to decipher, Five Why’s give a basic framework to work with.
+From the above example, we were able to dive deep into the problem, and with the help of this information, we can devise a feasible solution.
+While most problems might not be as easy as this to decipher, Five Why’s gives a basic framework to work with.

 MoSCoW

-MoSCow method or MoSCow prioritization is a popular prioritization technique used for management requirements.
-It is employed to assign priority to tasks and projects based on its requirement.
-And its acronym represents the four initiatives used in this technique they are,
+The MoSCow method, or MoSCow prioritization, is a popular prioritization technique used for management requirements.
+It is employed to assign priority to tasks and projects based on their requirements.
+Its acronym represents the four initiatives used in this technique:

 ✓ Must have – this means high priority, and without this, the project will fail.